 NOVEMBER 10th, 2018

-Registration is now open for the 12th annual South Texas Classic!
-The South Texas Classic will be held at the Brandeis Athletic Field located at 13011 Kyle Seale Pkwy, San Antonio, Texas 78249 on November 10, 2018.
+The 12th annual South Texas Classic will be held at the Brandeis Athletic Field located at 13011 Kyle Seale Pkwy, San Antonio, Texas 78249 on November 10, 2018.

 Jeff Ausdemore is entering his fourth year as Director of Music at Grapevine-Colleyville’s iUniversity Prep.
 In this new role, Mr. Ausdemore oversees all music curricula, including music theory music history, music composition/arranging, as well as applied music for all primary and secondary level students.
 In addition, Mr. Ausdemore has created the iMusic Club, a club dedicated to enriching the lives of all students enrolled at iUniversity Prep.